Quickly Find Your Google Analytics Code

 As mentioned above Google Tag Assistant is the best method.
 Try it here: https://tagassistant.google.com

-Finding the Active Google UA Code on the Website
+B) Locating the Active UA Code on the Website:

 Open the website url in a desktop browser.
 You will need to locate the html source code of the website; also know as “view source” function.
 Depending on your browser of choice there will be different methods to find the source code; either by mouse, or by keyboard shortcuts.